JonathanOkz/AutocompleteHandle/README.md

 ```objc
 - (void)autocompleteHandleSelectedHandle:(nonnull NSString *)handle;
 ```
-All delegate methods of UITextView are also accessible
+All delegate methods of UITextView are also available
 ## Example
 Please launch the Xcode project in the 'Demo' folder